-exerting significant influence on the company.23 As part of an anti-avoidance provision, the company can require shareholders seeking to be recognised with voting rights to declare that they own their shares for their own account and not for the benefit of a third party.24 This requirement has been extended under the corporate law reform to exclude shareholders who do not economically own their shares (eq. because they borrowed them under a securities lending arrangement or already agreed to sell them).25 These rules condition the access to voting rights on the registration of the shareholder in the share ledger.
+account and not for the benefit of a third party.28 This requirement will be extended under the corporate law reform to exclude shareholders who do not economically own their shares (eg, because they borrowed them under a securities lending arrangement or already agreed to sell them).29 These rules condition the access to voting rights on the registration of the shareholder in the share ledger.
 Consequently, shareholders who fail to complete this step cannot exercise their voting rights, even if, as a matter of principle, they are entitled to be registered.
 As a practical matter, sizable stakes in many listed companies are not registered and as a side effect are forced into a passive role, which accordingly increases the weight of shareholders who did get registered.
-In addition to the registration requirements, the articles of association may restrict the number of voting rights of a holder of several shares.26 This mechanism creates an additional cap on shares that can be used to limit the influence of an activist
+In addition to the registration requirements, the articles of association may restrict the number of voting rights of a holder of several shares.30 This mechanism creates an additional cap on shares that can be used to limit the influence of an activist.

 Often, activists will seek to avoid drawing attention on this effort to prevent the board from taking preventive measures and other investors to piggyback on the opportunity.
 While the FMIA does not govern shareholder activism per se, the rules on the disclosure of substantial shareholdings, takeover bids and market abuse have a significant influence on activist campaigns: Indeed, the rules on the disclosure of shareholdings constitute a hurdle for stake-building among existing shareholders and also constitute the first alarm bell that rings when a person starts to build a stake in a company.
-The FMIA requires any person who directly or indirectly or acting in concert with third parties acquires or disposes of shares or acquisition or sale rights relating to shares in a company with its registered office in Switzerland whose equity securities are listed (at least in part) in Switzerland or a company with its registered office abroad whose equity securities have at least in part a primary listing in Switzerland, and thereby reaches, falls below or exceeds the thresholds of 3, 5, 10, 15, 20, 25, 331/3, 50 or 662/3 per cent of the voting rights (whether exercisable or not), to notify its stake to the company and to the relevant stock exchange within four trading days.27 These rules apply not only to direct positions in shares but also extend to synthetic positions through cash-settled equity derivatives28 and provide for dedicated regimes for stakes acquired through securities lending.29 These rules tend to be strictly enforced and cases of non-compliance, if they come to light, tend to be sanctioned, making it difficult for an activist to build a secret stake in a Swiss company.
+The FMIA requires any person who directly or indirectly or acting in concert with third parties acquires or disposes of shares or acquisition or sale rights relating to shares in a company with its registered office in Switzerland whose equity securities are listed (at least in part) in Switzerland or a company with its registered office abroad whose equity securities have at least in part a primary listing in Switzerland, and thereby reaches, falls below or exceeds the thresholds of 3, 5, 10, 15, 20, 25, 331/3, 50 or 661/3 per cent of the voting rights (whether exercisable or not), to notify its stake to the company and to the relevant stock exchange within four trading days.31 These rules apply not only to direct positions in shares but also extend to synthetic positions through cash-settled equity derivatives32 and provide for dedicated regimes for stakes acquired through securities lending.33 These rules tend to be strictly enforced and cases of non-compliance, if they come to light, tend to be sanctioned, making it difficult for an activist to build a secret stake in a Swiss company.